 Seeds of cool-season vegetables can be sown directly in the garden as early as 2 to 8 weeks before the last frost.
 Seeds of warm-season vegetables are best sown directly in the garden a week or two after the last spring frost.
 Start seeds indoors 8 to 10 weeks before they will be transplanted into the garden.

-When it comes to starting seed for the garden, do not start too early and do not start too late.
+When it comes to starting seeds for the garden, do not start too early and do not start too late.

-You’ll need a calendar and the approximate frost-free date for your region.
+Track seed starting on a calendar.
+Mark the approximate frost-free date for your region; that is the average date of the last spring frost.
 The frost-free date is the estimated day in spring–based on local meteorological records–when nighttime temperatures no longer dip below 35°F (1.7°C).
 (If you are unsure of the frost-free date where you live, check with the county extension office or the public library.)
 The exact frost-free date can vary from year to year–by several days or even weeks.

 Mark the frost-free date on your calendar and plan indoor and outdoor seed starting times counting backward and forward from that date depending upon the seed you plan to sow.
 So, for example, if you live in Birmingham, Alabama where the estimated last frost in spring comes on March 20, the first vegetable crops to be started indoors, say celery, which needs a 10 to 12-week indoor start on the season, can be planted about January 10.